Email & communications policy template

 By downloading, you agree to our template disclaimer

-Why you need an email & communications policy
+Why your workplace needs an email & communications policy

-Email is one of the most common ways businesses communicate, both internally and externally.
-Without clear guidelines, employees may not understand professional standards, confidentiality requirements or legal obligations around email use.
+Email is one of the most common ways your business communicates — internally with staff and externally with customers, suppliers and regulators.
+Without clear rules, employees may not understand the professional standards, confidentiality requirements and legal obligations that come with using company systems.

 Professional standards

-Expectations for tone, format and professionalism in emails.
+Expectations for tone, language and formatting in work emails.

-Whether personal email use is permitted and limits.
+Whether limited, reasonable personal use is allowed and any limits.

 Confidentiality